 Points to consider when planting your vegetable garden

 This is just a short list of suggestions of what to plant in your vegetable garden.
 The fact is there are many more vegetables to choose from.
 I am sure you would love to have some corn, cabbage, zucchini, pumpkin, squash, cucumber, kale, beet, spinach….and the list goes on and on.

 But don’t try to plant everything at once.
 At least not as a beginner.
 You will become quite overwhelmed.
 As you get more experienced, and if you have space, feel free to add as many vegetables as you like.

 As you grow, learn about which vegetables grow well together and which should be planted further apart.
 (Referred to as Companion Planting)

 Consider planting a few flowers in between your vegetables.
 Why, you ask?
 Well, these flowers will attract bees which help to pollinate your crop.

 Let the gardening begin

-Now you know what you can plant in your vegetable garden.
-So grab your spade, your shovel, your fork, your hat and get outside to your little plot.
+Now you know how to start your garden and what vegetables you can plant, so grab your spade, your shovel, your fork, your hat and get outside to your little plot.